mission-liao/dingo/README.md

 - callers receive reports through a holy channel.
 - I want to get familiar with those concepts of #golagn: **interface**, **routine**, **channel**, and a distributed task framework is a good topic for practice, :)

-Here is a quick demo of this project in local mode as a background job pools:
+Here is a quick demo of this project in local mode as a background job pool:
 ```go
 package main